IanKoech/Delani-studio/README.md

 Click on the link above to go to the live link git clone <repository url>
 code . or atom .
+Enter the required details and also email address to receive updates and product offers regularly

 #### Technologies used
 HTML